 The Enchanted Railroad at the Morton Arboretum attaches a camera to its trains so you’re able to “see” through the train’s eyes.

 Interested in more holiday train fun?
 See Trekaroo’s list of Holiday Trains in the Chicago area that will be sure to make your little train fan happy.

 Special Santa Visits

 Get into the holiday spirit by watching a show!
-Come see America’s favorite rendition of the Nutcracker by The Joffrey Ballet.
+Come see the newly re-imagined rendition of the Nutcracker by The Joffrey Ballet.
 Besides watching the dancers perform beautifully, you’ll also hear local children’s choruses, and local dancers participate in this holiday classic.
-Families interested in another classic will love watching the Dickens’ tale come to life with A Christmas Carol at the Goodman Theatre from November 16th to December 28th.
-Drury Lane in Oak Brook makes everything extra special by including either a breakfast or dinner meal along with a performance of a Christmas Carol.
+This year’s show takes place December 3-27, 2022.

 Celebrate an Old-Fashioned Christmas